Machine Learning group

 News

-The paper "Causal Normalizing Flows: from theory to practice" authored by our members Adrián Javaloy, Pablo Sánchez-Martín, and Isabel Valera has won the Best Paper Award at the 6th Workshop on Tractable Probabilistic Modeling at UAI 2023.
+The paper "Causal Normalizing Flows: from theory to practice" authored by our members Adrián Javaloy, Pablo Sánchez-Martín, and Isabel Valera was accepted as an **Oral** to Neurips 2023.

 Members